Southern Style Pimento Cheese (Creamy, Cheesy & Spreadable)

 What to Serve with Pimento Cheese

 Like most people I enjoy the traditional lunch of soup and a pimento cheese sandwich.
-My homemade bean soup and the vegetable soup both make great accompaniments to a southern style pimento cheese sandwich.
+My homemade bean soup and this flavorful vegetable soup both make great accompaniments to a southern style pimento cheese sandwich.

 This sandwich also goes well with salads, like this super yummy chickpea salad or this scrumptious Mediterranean salad.